 In my two decades of work as an executive coach and consultant in organizations, I’ve found a direct correlation between an culture that has no joy, no passion, and little concern for the well being of its employees and a senior management team that makes little or no personal connection with those they work with.
 And much of that leadership behavior was encouraged in leadership development training, particularly in business schools.

-In my article in Psychology Today, “What’s Love Got To Do With Business?”
-I said: “A predominant dispassionate, logical approach that distances itself from compassionate love, develops reward systems and training and development methods and the cycle reinforces itself.
+In a previous post I said: “A predominant dispassionate, logical approach that distances itself from compassionate love, develops reward systems and training and development methods and the cycle reinforces itself.
 You will rarely see management training programs or employee manuals that address principles of tolerance, selflessness, kindness and compassionate love.
 When the leader models unloving, dispassionate behavior, this sets the tone for the entire organization, and when replicated across many organizations, sets a norm for business.
 It’s not that dispassionate, coldly logical ways of running organizations have not met with success, because they and their leaders have.
 But what has been the cost in terms of relationships, employee morale and happiness?”

 We continue to hold up for admiration, if not idolatry, examples of business and political leaders who at various times are ruthless, unprincipled or abusive bullies who act out of self-interest.
 Add to this the never-ending list of books, articles, seminars or leadership training programs that emphasize a sanitized, technical or strategic focus.
 Rarely are the words “humanistic,” “compassionate,” caring,” “ethical” or self-sacrificing” heard.